Multi-tracers, multi-surveys: a joint Fisher analysis of DESI+PFS: Introduction

 \section{Introduction}

-Full-shape analyses of the galaxy power spectrum, built on the effective field theory of large-scale structure (EFTofLSS)~\cite{Baumann:2010tm,Carrasco:2012cv,Carroll:2013oxa,Senatore:2014eva}, have now become the new standard in analyses of galaxy clustering in spectroscopic surveys.
-From their first applications on the Sloan Digital Sky Survey BOSS galaxy samples~\citep[e.g.,][]{dAmico:2019fhj,Ivanov:2019pdj}, full-shape EFT analyses have improved LSS constraints on, for example, neutrino masses~\cite{Colas:2019ret,Ivanov:2019hqk,Chudaykin:2025lww}, primordial non-Gaussianity~\cite{Cabass:2022wjy,DAmico:2022gki,Chudaykin:2025vdh}, early dark energy~\cite{Ivanov:2020ril,DAmico:2020ods,Smith:2020rxx}, clustering dark energy~\cite{DAmico:2020tty}, interacting dark energy~\cite{Tsedrik:2025cwc}, ultra-light axions~\cite{Rogers:2023ezo} and dark-sector interactions~\cite{He:2023oke,He:2025npy}.
-More recently, the DESI collaboration~\cite{DESI:2024jxi,DESI:2024hhd,DESI:2025wzd} and independent reanalyses~\cite{Chudaykin:2025aux,Chudaykin:2025lww,Chudaykin:2025vdh,Ivanov:2026dvl,Chudaykin:2026nls} applied this framework to DESI~DR1 data, reporting evidence for dynamical dark energy and---when combined with CMB data---a preference for the normal neutrino mass hierarchy over the inverted hierarchy.
-Sharpening \(\sigma(\Mnu)\) from galaxy clustering is therefore a pressing goal, as the neutrino mass constraint is currently the most prior-sensitive quantity in EFT full-shape analyses.
+Full-shape analyses of the galaxy power spectrum, built on the effective field theory of large-scale structure (EFTofLSS)~\cite{Baumann:2010tm,Carrasco:2012cv,Carroll:2013oxa,Senatore:2014eva}, are now standard in spectroscopic-survey clustering.
+From their first applications on the Sloan Digital Sky Survey BOSS galaxy samples~\citep[e.g.,][]{DAmico:2019fhj,Ivanov:2019pdj}, full-shape EFT analyses have improved large-scale structure constraints on, for example, neutrino masses~\cite{Colas:2019ret,Ivanov:2019hqk,Chudaykin:2025lww}, primordial non-Gaussianity~\cite{Cabass:2022wjy,DAmico:2022gki,Chudaykin:2025vdh}, early dark energy~\cite{Ivanov:2020ril,DAmico:2020ods,Smith:2020rxx}, clustering dark energy~\cite{DAmico:2020tty}, interacting dark energy~\cite{Tsedrik:2025cwc}, ultra-light axions~\cite{Rogers:2023ezo} and dark-sector interactions~\cite{He:2023oke,He:2025npy}.
+The DESI collaboration applied this framework to the DESI~DR1 full-shape clustering analyses, reporting evidence for dynamical dark energy~\cite{DESI:2024jxi,DESI:2024hhd}.
+Independent reanalyses by Chudaykin, Ivanov \& Philcox traced the same signal through a sequence of self-contained studies: \(\Lambda\)CDM constraints from the joint power spectrum and bispectrum~\cite{Chudaykin:2025aux}, dark energy and neutrino masses~\cite{Chudaykin:2025lww}, and primordial non-Gaussianity~\cite{Chudaykin:2025vdh}.
+Combining DR1 with CMB data, Ivanov et al.~\cite{Ivanov:2026dvl} reported a robust preference for the normal neutrino mass hierarchy over the inverted hierarchy, and Chudaykin et al.~\cite{Chudaykin:2026nls} folded simulation-based priors into the same pipeline.
+Sharpening \(\sigma(\Mnu)\) from galaxy clustering is therefore a direct goal of next-generation full-shape analyses, since \(\Mnu\) is currently the most prior-sensitive parameter in the EFT pipeline.